Roth IRA vs. traditional IRA

 Let's walk through the perks and downsides of a Roth IRA and traditional IRA so you can make the right decision for your financial future.

 A traditional IRA is an individual retirement account (IRA) to which you can contribute pre-tax dollars.
-Your money can grow tax-deferred, but you’ll pay ordinary income tax on your withdrawals.
-There are no income limitations for a traditional IRA.
+Your money can grow tax-deferred, but you’ll generally pay ordinary income tax on your withdrawals.
+There are no income limitations for contributions to a traditional IRA.

-You must start taking distributions after age 72.
-You may want to consider putting money into a traditional IRA if you feel that you’ll fit into a lower tax bracket in the future.
+You must start taking required minimum distributions (RMDs) after age 73.
+You may want to consider putting money into a traditional IRA if you feel that you'll fit into a lower tax bracket in the future.

 You can withdraw money from your traditional IRA after age 59 ½.
 If you pull money out early, you may have to pay a 10% penalty in addition to ordinary income taxes except for in certain circumstances:

-- First-time home purchase: If you’re making a first-time home purchase, you may be able to use traditional IRA funds if you use them within 120 days of withdrawing the money for a home purchase.
+First time home purchase: If you're making a first-time home purchase, you may be able to use traditional IRA funds up to $10,000 for a home purchase.

-- Health insurance: Upon finding yourself unemployed for at least 12 weeks, you can use traditional IRA funds to pay for health insurance for yourself, a spouse and/or your dependents.
+Health insurance: Upon finding yourself unemployed for at least 12 weeks, you can use traditional IRA funds to pay for health insurance premiums for yourself, a spouse and/or your dependents.

 A Roth IRA is an individual retirement account into which you contribute after-tax dollars from earned income, unlike a traditional IRA, in which you contribute pre-tax dollars.
 The benefit is that you enjoy tax-free growth on your investment.
 In other words, you don't have to pay tax on the money when you withdraw it in retirement as long as you follow the withdrawal rules.

 To qualify, you must fall into specific income ranges.
 Your contribution can be phased out (reduced) as your modified adjusted gross income (MAGI) approaches the following upper limits.
-Once you hit the top range, you cannot contribute at all:
+Once you hit the maximum limit, your contributions can be eliminated:

 You may withdraw money after age 59½ after a five-year holding period.
 If you take a distribution of Roth IRA earnings before age 59½ and before you’ve had the money in the account for fewer than five years, your earnings may be subject to taxes and penalties.